Point Defiance Park — how to have the best day in Tacoma wilderness

 A brief history of Point Defiance Park in Tacoma

 Point Defiance Park is on ancestral Coast Salish Tribal land.
 It’s believed there were Puyallup fishing camps in the areas around present-day Owen Beach.
 The Treaty of Medicine Creek, signed in 1854 after poorly communicated negotiations, ceded this land to the United States.
 Since then, the Puyallup people have continued to advocate for their rights.
-For more information, or to create your own personal statement of land acknowledgment, check out the Puyallup Tribe of Indians’ official website.
+For more information or to create your land acknowledgment statement, check out the Puyallup Tribe of Indians’ official website.

-My own history with the park began when I was born, as we regularly traveled from Oregon to visit the family home overlooking the myriad of colors and textures leading to the water.
+My history with the park began when I was born.
+We regularly traveled from Oregon to visit the family home overlooking the colors and textures leading to the water.
 Early memories include visiting Owen Beach for family reunions, wandering through the cult-classic Never Never Land attraction (which closed in 2001), and long walks with relatives amongst the dense rhododendrons around Five Mile Drive.
 Today, the park remains a favorite of mine, for the age-old nature and diversity of things to do.

-I grew up wandering down the sprawling grassy hill, with bread in hand from my grandmother’s freezer, to toss crumbs to the ducks eagerly awaiting my arrival.
-While today feeding any wildlife is strictly prohibited, it’s still a joy to watch the waterfowl frolicking in this magical kingdom — made up of rock islands, stepping stones, and layered textures of trees and shrubs.
+I grew up wandering down the sprawling grassy hill with bread from my grandmother’s freezer to toss crumbs to the ducks eagerly awaiting my arrival.
+While feeding any wildlife is strictly prohibited today, it’s still a joy to watch the waterfowl frolicking in this magical kingdom — made up of rock islands, stepping stones, and layered textures of trees and shrubs.
 This is the focal point of the large lawn and a great place to locate a bench and take in all the park life.

 Point Defiance Rose Garden

 Heading North (toward the water), wander through the Zoo Botanical Garden, which is also home to an elaborate Point Defiance Rose Garden — loaded with impressive species.
-Something in this garden seems to always be in bloom, making for a delightful stroll from spring to fall.
-As kids we loved to run through the arbor, usually covered in climbing rose varieties mixed with other vine-wanderers.
-It’s not uncommon to see couples taking engagement photos here — and I’ve attended a few Rose Garden weddings as well.
+Something in this garden always seems to bloom, making for a delightful stroll from spring to fall.
+As kids, we loved to run through the arbor, usually covered in the climbing rose varieties mixed with other vine-wanderers.
+It’s not uncommon to see couples taking engagement photos here — and I’ve also attended a few Rose Garden weddings.

 Japanese Garden and pagoda

 Japanese-inspired gardens are a love of mine.
 Something about the perfect balance between the Pillars of nature calls to me.
-In fact, I’ve written an entire article on this topic, The most inspiring Japanese gardens in the Seattle area, which includes this Tacoma gem.
-From the Point Defiance Rose Garden continue past the Visitor Center to the flowing tile roof of a stately pagoda, constructed in 1914 to be the Park trolley station.
+I’ve written an entire article on this topic, The most inspiring Japanese gardens in the Seattle area, which includes this Tacoma gem.
+From the Point Defiance Rose Garden, continue past the Visitor Center to the flowing tile roof of a stately pagoda constructed in 1914 to be the Park trolley station.
 The surrounding gardens are inspired by gifts from Tacoma’s Japanese sister city, Kitakyushu.